Buggaboo/xplatform/http-call-grammar.md

         "srp-ECDH-Qa" = {client_secret},
         "session-id" = {session_id}
         "oauth-token" = {oauth_token}
-        "content-type" = "application/json" // comment: also listens to 'bson' and generates a bson parser accordingly }
+        "content-type" = "application/ubjson" // comment: also listens to 'bson' or 'ubjson' and generates a parser accordingly
+    }
     '''
     and response // these headers will be injected in the back end call